IDevJoe/AdvancedSQL/README.md

 ## Known Issues
 - **Babel:** I have found some serious problems with trying to run certain compiled classes that extend `AdvancedSQL.Table`.
 Compile it with babel at your own risk, but you should be aware that it is a known issue.

+### Other bugs
+Since this is fairly new, **please** submit bugs/issues under the issues tab and I'll try my best to fix them.

 ## Usage

 ### Structures